triciasykes/lecture-notes/javascript-foundations-notes/js-higher-order-functions.md

 Ensure you are in the cohort-lecture -examples repo Ensure your local is up to date and there are no stale branches Create a new branch
-Create s Javascript file with the naming convention language-topic.js Run the file with node
+Create a Javascript file with the naming convention javascript-higher-order-functions.js Run the file with node

 ## Lecture